PLATINUM ACCOUNTING SUPPORT

 How it works:

-A new cash basis for calculating taxable income for small unincorporated businesses was introduced in April 2013.
+Cash basis for calculating taxable income for qualifying small unincorporated businesses.

-The first measure allows qualifying small businesses to calculate their profit and loss based on cash received and paid during the financial year, as opposed to applying accounting principles.
+1. Qualifying small businesses can calculate their profit and loss based on cash received and paid during the financial year.

-The key aspects of the cash basis are that:
+Key aspects of the cash basis scheme include:

 -